NSC shall not in any way be responsible for the loss of property, damage, or injuries to persons, including participants

 Guest skaters will be allowed on figure skating sessions if space permits.

-There is a guest skate fee for an NSC skater currently enrolled in an NSC program and a guest skate fee for a non-NSC skater or an NSC skater not currently enrolled in a program.
+There is a guest skate fee of $15 for an NSC skater currently enrolled in an NSC program and a guest skate fee of $20 for a non-NSC skater or an NSC skater not currently enrolled in a program.

 Each skater is limited to three guest skates before Christmas and three after Christmas during the Fall/Winter session, and three guest skates during the Spring session.
 Guest skaters may not request music.

 Permission must be granted in advance.
 All requests for guest skating must be directed to the Office Manager at email@example.com

 We respect your privacy and are committed to maintaining your confidence and trust.